copilot-coding-agent/user-feedback/README.md

 Your feedback is essential in helping us improve the coding agent during this public preview phase.

+### Support

+For most questions, a member of the team will respond within 10 business days.

 ---
 _Disclaimer: GitHub Copilot coding agent is in public preview and is subject to change.
 See [pre-release terms](https://docs.github.com/en/site-policy/github-terms/github-pre-release-license-terms) for more information._